 Justifying the return on investment.

 Some event planners who implement facial recognition think they need to spend a lot of time and money integrating it into their registration system.
-KW used Zenus’ facial recognition system as an add-on to the online registration software system, thus bypassing what could’ve been a costly integration without sacrificing any functionality
+With the help of fielddrive, KW was able to use Zenus’ facial recognition system in conjunction with their online registration software system.
+Hence, they bypassed what could have been a costly integration without sacrificing any functionality.

 How Were the Objectives Achieved?

-Partnering with Zenus and using lessons from their earlier events, KW created a quality check and process to optimize results and usage that implemented the following:
+Partnering with Zenus and fielddrive and using lessons from their earlier events, KW created a quality check and process to optimize results and usage that.
+Specifically, they implemented the following:

 - keyboard_arrow_right Using facial recognition software to check people in quickly, no fumbling for tickets or passes